 Is the Sacroiliac Joint (SIJ) the cause of your pain?
 There are several types of lower back pain, however, sacroiliac joint dysfunction often presents itself with a very sharp/stabbing pain very low in the back.
-If this does not match your lower back pain, check out my last blog about the 3 main types of lower back pain that we usually see in our office.
+If this does not match your lower back pain, check out my last blog about the 3 main types of lower back pain that I usually see.

 Of the types of lower back pain I mention, SIJ dysfunction can be the quickest and easiest to fix.
 A single chiropractic adjustment might be just the thing you need to relieve your SIJ pain!
 If one adjustment is all you needed, and your pain disappears immediately, there is still a reason why your SIJ became locked up in the first place – your hips are unstable!